wessenstam/lab-environment/README.md

 6. CentOS 7, Apps Server, apps-unix
 7. CentOS 7, DevOps machine, devops-unix

 Except the DevOps related machine all machines are in 1 IP range.
 The DevOps machines are in another IP range.
-No routing between the networks.
+No routing between the networks, but both networks need internet connectivity.

 *Domain used*: greensafe.lab